apostrophecms/docs/docs/reference/modules/page-type.md

 <AposRefExtends :module="$frontmatter.extends" />

 This module serves as the cornerstone for creating page types in Apostrophe.
-It allows developers to define multiple page types, each with its own configuration methods, schema fields, and template(s).
+It allows developers to define multiple page types, each with their own configuration methods, schema fields, and template(s).
 This module extends the schema fields provided by the `@apostrophecms/doc-type` module with the `type` field and introduces the `orphan` field (labeled `visibility`), which controls page visibility in the navigation.
 Any newly created page type needs to be added to the `app.js` file, but also to the `types` array in the options of the [`@apostrophecms/page` module](/reference/modules/page.html).
 The object for each page type should have a `name` property that takes the module name and a `label` property that is used to populate the choices of page types presented to the content manager when they create a new page.

 <AposCodeBlock>